victoryamaykin/Trilogy-Tutor-Tracking-Custom-Menu/ReadMe.md

 **Installation:**

-1. Under **Tools > Script Editor** then "Start a New Project"
+1. Under **Tools > Script Editor**, click "Start a New Project".

-2. Copy the following code
+2. Copy the script shown below.

 3. Enter your calendly link for the variable "calendly", then copy and paste the link inside the message for display text, and lastly add your name.